 Magento certification credentials were recently integrated into the Adobe Credentialing ecosystem.
 As a result the framework and names of Magento credential names have been changed to align with Adobe's credentialing framework and naming conventions.
 For more details please visit here.

 Adobe certification exams are developed with the participation of subject matter experts worldwide, following industry standards in developing fair and valid tests.
 Visit our FAQ page for more information.

 An official Adobe Certified Expert designation acknowledges your established expertise to help current and future business clients succeed!

-Partners receive a 33% discount on all certification exam pricing.
-Email firstname.lastname@example.org to request your discount(s).
+Partners with a status of bronze and higher receive a 33% discount on all certification exam pricing.
+Email email@example.com to request your discount(s).

 Where to start?
 Check out the Partner Learner Journey from the Adobe Solution Partner Program today.